emilyjspencer/Notes/OOP/OOP.md

 These modules can be included into a variety of different classes to give those classes certain methods that they otherwise wouldn't have
 * ActiveRecord Relations - can be treated like arrays
 * Sessions can be treated like hashes.
+* Polymorphism can allow you to remove the need for lengthy if/else statements

 ### Polymorphism in action using inheritance